Clever by Design: A Contemporary Home in the Woods

 The children’s wing is a youngster’s dream come true.
 Bunk beds, a great lakeside view and ample work and play space make this area a great children’s hideaway.
 A climbing wall leads to a small loft where the only way in is to scramble straight up.
 And a secret door leads to a ladder that ascends to another loft overlooking the great room.

 Another staircase off the great room leads to the lower level.
 LED lights brighten every step and create a safe walkway.
 The lower level provides access to the in-law apartment, woodshop, garage and utility room which houses the internal workings of the house plus a generator.
-Controls for back-up power, the electrical system, plumbing and heating are confined to this area, creating the nerve center for the entire house.
+Controls for back-up power, the electrical system which was installed by professionals such as electricians in Charlotte, NC, plumbing and heating are confined to this area, creating the nerve center for the entire house.

 A complete apartment includes a full kitchen and pantry, living room, bedroom, elegant bath and an outdoor terrace overlooking the lake.
 Very private yet accessible from the main house or from the outdoor terrace, the suite is a stylish and very comfortable living area for an extended family.